-If registered to a Cisco TelePresence Video Communication Server (VCS), the video system can use the MultiWay network solution.
+If registered to a Cisco TelePresence Video Communication Server (VCS), the video system can either use its own built-in MultiSite feature, or it can rely on the MultiWay network solution.
 MultiWay requires that the video network includes a multipoint control unit (MCU).

-If registered to a Cisco Unified Communications Manager (CUCM), the video system can use the CUCM conference bridge.
+If registered to a Cisco Unified Communications Manager (CUCM) version 8.6.2 or newer, the video system can use either the CUCM conference bridge, or the video system's own built-in MultiSite feature.
+Which one to use is set-up by CUCM.

 Both Multiway and the CUCM conference bridge allows you to set up conferences with many participants.
+The built-in MultiSite allows up to four participants (yourself included).

-Value space: <Auto/Off/MultiWay/CUCMMediaResourceGroupList>
+Value space: <Auto/Off/MultiSite/MultiWay/CUCMMediaResourceGroupList>

 Auto: The multipoint method available will be choosen automatically; if none are available the Multipoint Mode will automatically be set to Off.
+If both MultiWay and MultiSite are available, the MultiWay service takes priority over the built-in MultiSite.